secure-compilation/when-good-components-go-bad/README.md

 programs as axioms because they are not really the focus of our novel *secure* compilation proof techniques.

 Proving these kind of correctness results is typically laborious and we do not expect the proof to be particularly insightful for our chosen pair of languages.

 In fact, one of the key goals of the proof technique for the main secure compilation theorem is to demonstrate that standard results about correct compilation can be reused by (rather than implicitly reproved as part of) the secure compilation proof, since proving these theorems is typically a big manual effort that one would wish to avoid duplicating.

 #### Compilation and well-formedness ####
-We assume that every well-formed source program can be compiled (`well_formed_compilable`), and that compiling preserves certain well-formedness conditions (`Compiler.compilation_preserves_well_formedness`,
+We assume that every well-formed source program can be successfully compiled (`well_formed_compilable`), and that compiling preserves certain well-formedness conditions (`Compiler.compilation_preserves_well_formedness`,